badalmehta2004/badalmehta2004/README.md

 - 👋 Hi, I’m @badalmehta2004
 - 👀 I’m interested in PROGRAMMING...
 - 🌱 I’m currently learning AI and ML.
-- currently working on Deep fake AI project as main project for my 4th year submission.
+- Currently working on Deep fake AI project as main project for my 4th year college project.
 - Believing in creating somethng NEW and UNIQUE.

 <!---